-- As you inhale again, relax your face.
+- As you inhale again, relax the face.

-If you feel like you’re about to chew your furniture because of anxiety, try alternate nostril breathing.
-This exercise can relax your mind and body while promoting your overall well-being.
-To begin, follow the steps below:
+If you feel like you just aren’t making any progress on your projects because of anxiety, try alternate nostril breathing.
+This exercise relaxes the body and mind while promoting your overall well-being.

 - Breathe in slowly through your left nostril.

 - Pinch both nostrils closed using your right thumb and ring finger.

 - Let go of the right nostril while still pinching the left one.